MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-pipelines.md

 You can have multiple target environments depending on your setup.
 For example, a testing, staging, and production environments.

 Each environment requires a site that is created using the new data model.
-See [create a website with an enhanced data model](../admin/enhanced-data-model.md#create-a-website-with-an-enhanced-data-model).
+See [create a website by using the enhanced data model](../admin/enhanced-data-model.md#create-a-website-by-using-the-enhanced-data-model).

 You also need to set up and configure a pipeline from your development environment to corresponding target environments.
 See [Power Platform pipelines](/power-platform/alm/pipelines) for details on how to configure pipelines.